Thursday, July 7, 2016

 Smith later claimed to have received “the sealing keys” from Elijah – among other things, the right to “seal” in marriage whomever and as many as he wished - in 1836.
 But the affairs with Marinda Johnson and Fanny Alger were prior to that supposed divine revelation.

-On at least four later occasions, Smith used the lame excuse that he’d had a vision of an angel with a sword threatening to kill him if some poor girl didn’t fall into bed with him.
+On at least four later occasions, Smith used the lame excuse that he’d had a vision of an angel with a sword threatening to kill him if some poor girl didn’t jump into bed with him.
 Zina Huntington was one of the girls who fell for that.
 She had been a foster daughter in Smith’s home in her late teens.
 At 20, when she was being courted by Henry Jacobs, Smith made it known he wanted her for himself.
 She married Jacobs, but Smith won her over with the angel-with-a-sword story, after which Jacobs was sent to New York and England on "missions for the church."
 Even after Smith died, Jacobs was kept out of the way, and Zina became a plural wife of Brigham Young.

 By 1843 Smith’s gullible wives and followers had bought the whole ‘God loves polygamy’ doctrine.
 He convinced Apostle Heber Kimball to give Smith his only daughter, 14-year-old Helen Mar Kimball.
 In her own words,